Universal signatures of Dirac fermions in entanglement and charge fluctuations: Entanglement response to flux

 \subsubsection{Summary and numerical checks}

 Altogether, we find that

 with $\alpha = \frac{2 \log 2}{3} + \int_{-\pi}^{\pi} S_\mathcal{A}^{\rm reg} (q) \frac{{\rm d}q}{2\pi}$.
 This proves that, for $w$ sufficiently large, the EE of a graphene tube quantitatively matches the continuum prediction Eq.~\ref{eq_sin_flux}.
-We compare this asymptotic prediction to the numerical results obtained for a region $\mathcal{A}$ of width $w = 200$ in Fig.~\ref{fig:ResultsGraphene}.
+We compare this asymptotic prediction to the numerical results obtained for a region $\mathcal{A}$ of width $w = 200$ in Fig.~\ref{fig:ResultsGraphene}, where we stress that no fitting parameters are used since the integral in $\alpha$ is evaluated numerically.
 A perfect agreement is found between the numerical and the asymptotic results, except near the gap closing points $\phi = 0, 2\pi$.
 This is expected since the correlation length of the SSH chain with $\delta(\pm K_y)=0$ diverges, which forbids the use of the asymptotic results for a finite $w$ as considered in a numerical calculation (see discussion in Sec.~\ref{ssec:SSHmodel}).